craig-harvey/councilBusInfo/README.md

 AWS Lambda function that sends an html page with bus times for specific stops.
 Currently hard coded to 2 morning stops and 1 afternoon stop

 **TO DO**
-- Have a selection process so people can add their own stops, and have it persistent
+- Have a selection process so people can add their own stops, and have it persistent on their device
+- Add tests
+- auto deploy (via github)

 ## Translink URL